Equity in Performance Management

 What can employees do if they think their performance review has been unfair?

 This is tricky and will depend on the culture of an organization.
-If company culture has not embraced a culture of feedback, an employee will feel awkward giving feedback to peers and/or managers.
+If company culture has not embraced a feedback culture, an employee will feel awkward giving feedback to peers and/or managers.
 Employees can always turn to their HR department for help on how to approach their manager.

-Self and peer evaluations can become critical in these situations - they offer different perspectives on how an employee's performance is being perceived.
+Self and 360 evaluations can become critical in these situations - they offer alternative perspectives on an employee's performance.
 If there are gross differences in an employee’s performance evaluation (whether it be differences between peer vs manager, self vs manager, etc), HR professionals should always strive to find and resolve the issue.

 Have any thoughts or tips on creating a more equitable performance management process?
 Let us know!